5 Subtle Signs Your Child Might Be An Entitled Brat (Thanks To You)

 Not sure if your current parenting approach is cultivating a confident yet grateful kid or inadvertently creating a full-blown entitled brat?
 Check our list of potentially problematic behaviors to see how your child (and your parenting) is measuring up.

-Here are 5 subtle signs your child might be an entitled brat, thanks to you:
+Here are 5 subtle signs your child might be entitled:

 1. Does your child expect a reward every time they're asked to do something?